jjbowman2/the-q/README.md

 # The Q

 The Q is a pickleball queue application developed exclusively for players in the Phoenix area.
-Built with SvelteKit, Supabase, and TailwindCSS, TheQ offers an intuitive interface to organize and manage your games.
+Built with SvelteKit, Supabase, and TailwindCSS, The Q offers an intuitive interface to organize and manage your games.
 Currently, the project is in its beta phase, and while most features are fully functional, users may experience a few bugs related to race conditions.

 ![q](https://github.com/jjbowman2/the-q/assets/22969728/04a0d2cf-a6ec-4408-970a-a9a46ffe2ed9)